Zekarias-Getu/printf/README.md

 R : prints the rot13'ed string
 15. * All the above options work well together.
 ### Authors
-Zekarias Getu and  Omorere Idowu
+Zekarias Mengistu and  Omorere Idowu